 And you probably know how John’s story ended: Herodias hated John, even though Herod wanted him alive.
-She kept looking for a way to get rid of him.
-The time finally came at a birthday party for the ruler at which her daughter danced for Herod in which he promised “half of his kingdom” to her.
-Herodias got her to demand Herod in front of his guest to ask her John’s head on a platter (Mt.
+She kept looking for a way to get rid of the Baptist.
+The time finally came at a birthday party for the ruler at which her daughter Salome danced for Herod in which he promised “half of his kingdom” to her.
+Herodias got Salome to demand Herod in front of his guests to ask for John’s head on a platter (Mt.
 14)

 My spiritual director some time ago suggested I pray to John the Baptist, and so I do so now . . .

 O John, how lovingly you served your Lord.